apache/flink/docs/content/docs/dev/table/concepts/overview.md

 depend on the used operations.
 {{< /hint >}}

 Queries such as `SELECT ...
 FROM ...
-WHERE` queries that only consist of field projections or filters are usually stateless pipelines.
-However, operations such as joins, aggregations, or deduplications require to keep intermediate results in a fault tolerant storage for which Flink's state abstractions are used.
+WHERE` that only consist of field projections or filters are usually stateless pipelines.
+However, operations such as joins, aggregations, or deduplications require keeping intermediate results in a fault-tolerant storage for which Flink's state abstractions are used.

 {{< hint info >}}
-Please refer to the individual operator documentation for more details about how much state is required and how to limit a potentially ever growing state size.
+Please refer to the individual operator documentation for more details about how much state is required and how to limit a potentially ever-growing state size.
 {{< /hint >}}

 For example, a regular SQL join of two tables requires the operator to keep both input tables in state